Snuff film: Internet age

 The advent of the Internet, by allowing anyone to broadcast self-made videos to an international audience, also changed the means of production of films that may be categorized as "snuff".
 There have been several cases of murders being filmed by their perpetrators and later finding their way online.
-These include videos made by Mexican cartels or jihadist groups, at least one of the videos shot by the Dnepropetrovsk maniacs in mid-2000s Ukraine, the video shot by Luka Magnotta in 2012, the video shot by Vester Lee Flanagan II in 2015, as well as cases of livestreamed murders, including videos made by mass shooters.
+These include videos made by Mexican cartels or jihadist groups, at least one of the videos shot by the Dnepropetrovsk maniacs in mid-2000s Ukraine, the video shot by Luka Magnotta from Montréal in 2012, the video shot by Vester Lee Flanagan II in 2015, as well as cases of livestreamed murders, including videos made by mass shooters.

 Author Steve Lillebuen, who wrote a book on the Magnotta case, commented that social media had created a new trend in crime where killers who crave an audience can become "online broadcasters" by showing their crimes to the world.Fangoria commented that Magnotta's 2012 video, which showed him mutilating the corpse of his victim, was the closest thing in existence to an actual snuff movie, especially as Magnotta had done some crude editing and used a song as a soundtrack, which amounted to minimal production values.
 However, it did not show the murder itself and was originally published to attract attention and not for monetary gain.
 The charges of which Magnotta was found guilty included "publishing obscene materials".
 In 2016, the owner of Bestgore.com, the website that originally hosted Magnotta's video, pleaded guilty to an obscenity charge and was sentenced to a six-month conditional sentence, half of which was served under house arrest.

+In 2025, it was reported that Wagner Group members were sharing graphic videos of their war crimes via Telegram, sometimes even behind paywalls, prompting calls for an ICC investigation.

+A confidential legal brief submitted to the International Criminal Court (ICC) by UC Berkeley legal experts asserts that Wagner has been distributing highly graphic videos—involving mutilation, torture, and even scenes implying cannibalism—on Telegram channels tied to their network.
+These videos were shared explicitly to terrorize civilians and dehumanize victims in Mali, Burkina Faso, and Niger.

+The Telegram channel White Uncles in Africa, believed to be managed by current or former Wagner operatives, has reposted such atrocity content.
+Experts argue that even sharing these videos may itself be a war crime, constituting a violation of human dignity under the Rome Statute.

+On July 7, 2025, the Israeli state arms manufacturer and exporter Rafael Advanced Defense Systems made a social media posting on X that promoted their Spike Firefly miniature loitering munition using a video of an attack on a lone man who was walking out in the open in the middle of a street.